 San Diego is a beautiful city with amazing weather.
 It is clean, affordable, and easy to reach both by plane and by car from several nearby cities.
-There is enough to do to fill several weeks, making it one of our favourite travel destinations, but the following are some of our favourites.
+There is enough to do to fill several weeks, making it one of our favorite travel destinations, but the following are some of our favorites.

 La Jolla Cove is special because wild seals and sea lions have claimed the area as their own.
 While you can’t swim with the animals, you can walk onto bluffs and stand within feet of them.
 They are largely unfazed by people, so you can observe their antics up close.

 If you would like to spend a day at a theme park in San Diego, SeaWorld San Diego should be at the top of your list.
 The park features a few rides, adorable animal shows, and plenty of animal exhibits to enjoy.
 There is also a large play structure and a Sesame Street themed land for small children.

 You can also easily reach LEGOLAND California from San Diego by car.
 LEGOLAND California is perfect for young children, with lots of smaller rides, LEGO structures, and play areas.

 Arguably one of the world’s best zoos, the San Diego Zoo is special.
 The property is huge and unique.
 It is a must-stop for animal lovers.
 In addition to the zoo, there is a separate San Diego Zoo Safari Park.
 As the name suggests, the safari park is more spread out and features several safari tours to provide guests with different experiences.